U.S. Supreme Court upholds law that prevents domestic abusers from owning guns

 This is a developing story that will be updated.

-The post U.S. Supreme Court upholds law that prevents domestic abusers from owning guns appeared first on Washington State Standard.
+The post U.S. Supreme Court upholds law that prevents domestic abusers from owning guns appeared first on Nebraska Examiner.